Incubaid/arakoon/doc/pylabs/configuring_arakoon.rst

     newcluster.start()

 Congratulations, you have now a three node Arakoon setup!
-See also the `Managing Arakoon`_ page to see how you can start nodes with the command line.
+See also the :doc:`Managing Arakoon </managing_arakoon>` page to see how you can start nodes with the command line.

-.. _Managing Arakoon: ../managing_arakoon.html

 Adding a Learner Node
 =====================
-A `learner node`_ is a passive node that follows the cluster's updates but impacts neither progress nor majority.
+A :doc:`learner node </cluster_nodes>` is a passive node that follows the cluster's updates but impacts neither progress nor majority.
 You sometimes want to have a node like this for fast but sloppy read access.
 Adding a learner is similar to adding a regular node, but with two extra arguments.
 Suppose that we add a fourth machine, hosting Node_3 of the cluster.

 .. sourcecode:: python